-This is often asked.
-To help the understanding of the audience I often use this analogy:
+What is the actual difference between Enterprise Architect and Solution Architect?
+This question is often asked.
+To help the understanding of the audience I often use the following analogy:

 The Enterprise Architect is like a town planner.
 Solution Architect is designing the buildings in that town.

 Thus Solution Architecture starts inside the boundaries defined by enterprise architecture.

 With my TOGAF hat on, I would say: Top level Architecture continuum of an organization is defined by Enteprise Architecture.
 Principles and Artefacts and Reusable Blocks.

 So Enterprise Architects are “Town Planners”.
 Let me try and “push” onto you a bit more detail on that side of the analogy, with the following resource.

 Enterprise Architects aka Town Planners role is divided bellow, in the word of Urbanism and Building Architecture, into Urban Design and Planning.
 The latter we might call “Strategy” in the Enterprise Architecture continuum. (click on the image to see the source)

 For those wanting more here is one more detailed and longer post ( Published Sunday, September 02, 2007 9:18 AM by Gabriel Morgan )

 What exactly is an Enterprise Architect versus a Solution Architect?
 I’d like to chat about the difference because I’m not confident everyone understands this well.

 It’s actually quite simple.
 I propose that a Solution Architect is a project team role that is responsible for the system quality of the solution being delivered to the business.
 I also propose that an Enterprise Architect is a planning role that is responsible for identifying the future state of an organisation’s IT environment and engage wherever and whomever necessary to help guide project team’s to deliver it.
 There are formal definitions out there but I thought I’d simplify it for the purposes of this blog post.